ras-vanessali/Canadian-Adjustments/README.md

  > 75% quantile(saleprice/M1value) + 2*IQR(saleprice/M1value)
  < 25% quantile(saleprice/M1value) - 2*IQR(saleprice/M1value)
  ```

+### Use at least six months data or most recent X data points
+note:
+1) When X = 100, the program will look up the month has cumulative 100 data points from today.
+And we will use data up to that months.
+This is pretend to do, reason in 2).
+So we do not expect to see exact 100 data been used.
+2) We'll use the most recent months that equal or more than 6 months with at least 100 data points.
+Same number of months should be used on US and Canada for each schedule, making sure both uses at least 100 data points.

 ## Regression model
 1) Run the following regression for each schedule, each sale type through a loop:
 ```